Tessa and I had two objectives for our sister trip to New Orleans:

 After lunch, our next scheduled activity of the day was to visit a few plantations.
 Our drive from New Orleans to Destrehan Plantation was about 35 minutes and it was not at all what I was expecting on many levels.
 First, the main house could be seen from the road.
 The road was busier than I had expected and did not have a shoulder where we could pull over, hop out and take a few photos.

 We planned on touring one plantation but did not know which one and since we’d gotten significantly buzzed the night before and failed to plan the excursion, we were going to have to wing it.
-I knew that we would not tour Destrehan Plantation because it is the closest plantation to New Orleans which meant it was one of the more popular plantations and I wanted something a bit less travelled.
+I knew that we would not tour Destrehan Plantation because it is the closest plantation to New Orleans which meant it was one of the more popular plantations and I wanted something a bit less traveled.
 In addition, I wasn’t in love with the way it looked and it didn’t call my name so-to-speak.

 After I took the photo, we focused on the next plantation and a rough itinerary for our self-guided plantation tour.
 I feel like Mark Twain really led us astray on the whole plantation/River Road thing.
 In the late 19th century, he jotted down in his diary that there were so many plantations and dwellings along the Mississippi River that it looked like a spacious street.